-When working in Excel, I often find myself needing to add annotations, titles, or explanations directly on the spreadsheet to make my work more clear and organized.
+When working in Excel, I often find myself needing to add annotations, titles, or explanations directly on the spreadsheet.
+This can make my work clearer and more organized.
 One simple yet effective way to achieve this is by using text boxes.
-These handy tools allow me to add text that’s not confined to a cell, giving me greater flexibility in formatting and positioning.
+These handy tools allow me to add text that’s not limited to a cell.
+It gives me greater flexibility in formatting and positioning.

-Let me walk you through the steps on How to insert text box in Excel.
+In this article, you will learn how to insert text box in Excel.

 Key Takeaways:

-- Simple insertion steps: Use the ‘Insert’ tab or the Alt + N + X shortcut to quickly add a text box.
+- Use Alt + N + X shortcut to quickly add a text box.

-- Manage performance: Limit excessive use of text boxes to keep Excel files responsive.
+- Limit excessive use of text boxes to keep Excel files responsive.

 Table of Contents